 penile stimulation to obtain sperm for

-PVS).
+assistive reproductive technologies.
 Vibrators are available that are specially made to induce ejaculation in

 electroejaculation (RPE) is an option.
 In this procedure, your doctor inserts